The Psychology of Color in Retail Spaces: Influencing Customer Behavior

 The Calming Effect of Cool Colors

-- Relaxing customers and slowing their pace.
+- Relaxing customers and slowing their shopping pace.

 - Promoting customer satisfaction and loyalty.